 Cydonia oblonga (quince) is a member of the Rosaceae family.
 This fruit exhibits a bushy growth habit and is characterized by its deciduous foliage.
-It has a hardiness rating of hardy – cold winter (-15 to -10ºc), and is hardy through most of the uk even in severe winters. may not withstand open or exposed sites or central / northerly locations. many evergreens suffer foliage damage and plants in pots will be at increased risk. and features a fruit fragrance.
+It has a hardiness rating of hardy – cold winter (-15 to -10ºc) and is hardy through most of the UK even in severe winters.
+May not withstand open or exposed sites or central / northerly locations.
+Many evergreens suffer foliage damage and plants in pots will be at increased risk.
+It features a fruit fragrance.

 When fully mature, Cydonia oblonga can reach an ultimate height of 2.5–4 metres and a spread of 2.5–4 metres.
-For optimal growth, it prefers west–facing, south–facing aspect and sheltered exposure.
-It thrives best in clay, loam soil types and should be placed in a full sun position.
+For optimal growth, it prefers west–facing or south–facing aspect and sheltered positions.
+It thrives best in clay or loam soil types and should be placed in full sun.

 | Seasonal colour |